kube-reporting/metering-operator/Documentation/report.md

 Sets the period of time after `reportingEnd` that the report will be run.
 This value is `5m` by default.

-By default, a report waits until it's scheduled period has elapsed or until it's reached the reportingEnd if the schedule isn't set (run-once).
+By default, a report waits until its scheduled period has elapsed or until it has reached the reportingEnd if the schedule isn't set (run-once).
 The gracePeriod is added to the period or reporting end time and that value is used to determine when the report should execute.
 The grace period is not used if `runImmediately` is true.